HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 ## Early Hints

-Early Hints uses the [HTTP 103 status code](https://datatracker.ietf.org/doc/html/rfc8297#section-2) to let servers send initial headers to browsers while the main response is still being prepared.
+Early Hints uses the <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc8297#section-2">HTTP 103 status code</a> to let servers send initial headers to browsers while the main response is still being prepared.
 This is especially useful for preloading important resources like stylesheets, JavaScript files, and fonts before the full page is ready.

 {{ figure_markup(
   image="cdn-early-hints-mobile.png",